-Two brand new The Wishing Well trail bikes are available free to the guests of the Inn starting in January - for perusing the canal path's unusual wintery beauty or, in just a few months, for lovely Spring picnics upriver.
-Helmets provided - just bring yourselves for a winter retreat to our cozy countryside!
+The Wishing Well trail bikes are available free to the guests of the Inn Great for perusing the canal path's unusual beauty lovely Spring picnics upriver.
+Helmets provided - just bring yourselves for retreat to our cozy countryside!

 Get out and discover the shops, Bars and Restaurants just a short walk or bike ride.

 Cross the bridge to Lambertville and discover many Antique stores.